abryant80/Engineering-4-Notebook/README.md

 ### Assignment Description

-Write your assignment description here.
-What is the purpose of this assignment?
-It should be at least a few sentences.
+in this assignment I have to make the led blink and make it go down on in the terminal.It starts at 10 and blinks all the way to 0.The assignment should be easy.

 ### Evidence